zee1010/Salmon-vs-Kallisto/README.md

 expression and lastly pheatmap was used to generate a heatmap.
 The code for this portion of the analysis is quite large and so it can be seen in the appendix with well documented comments.
 ### Format of files obtained from salmon and Kallisto:
-Salmon
+- Salmon

 ![image](https://github.com/user-attachments/assets/115ead8e-085e-4f31-bb48-599c54daeae8)

-Kallisto
+- Kallisto

 ![image](https://github.com/user-attachments/assets/ff030353-6d73-4662-9aba-39586a09e463)

-Format required for DESeq2
+-Format required for DESeq2

 ![image](https://github.com/user-attachments/assets/408990d5-e422-4623-a355-a8be0ab21c56)

 ## Results/Discussion: